arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/04.basic-draw-and-image/content.md

 - [Arduino GIGA Display Shield](https://store.arduino.cc/products/giga-display-shield)
 - [Arduino IDE](https://www.arduino.cc/en/software)

-## Downloading the Library and Core
+## Downloading the Library and Board Package

-Make sure the latest GIGA Core is installed in the Arduino IDE. **Tools > Board > Board Manager...**.
-Here you need to look for the **Arduino Mbed OS Giga Boards** and install it, the [Arduino_H7_Video library](https://github.com/arduino/ArduinoCore-mbed/tree/main/libraries/Arduino_H7_Video) is included in the core and is needed for the examples to work.
+Make sure the latest GIGA Board Package is installed in the Arduino IDE. **Tools > Board > Board Manager...**.
+Here you need to look for the **Arduino Mbed OS Giga Boards** and install it, the [Arduino_H7_Video library](https://github.com/arduino/ArduinoCore-mbed/tree/main/libraries/Arduino_H7_Video) is included in the Board Package and is needed for the examples to work.
 Now you have to install the library needed for the graphical display features.
 To do this, go to **Tools > Manage libraries..**, search for **ArduinoGraphics**, and install it.

 For more information about libraries and how to install them with the IDE, visit our [libraries tutorial](/software/ide-v2/tutorials/ide-v2-installing-a-library).